oar-team/batsim/doc/proto_description.md

 # Introduction

-Batsim is run as a process and communicates with a scheduler via a socket.
-This socket is a ZMQ REQ socket and the decision process implements a ZMQ REP socket so they communicate with a simple request reply pattern.
+A Batsim simulation consists in two processes:
+- Batsim itself, in charge of simulating what happens on the platform
+- A *Decision Process* (or more simply scheduler), in charge of making decisions

+The two processes communicate via a socket with the protocol explained in the present document.
-The used protocol is a simple synchronous with JSON based message.
+The protocol is synchronous and follows a simple request-reply pattern.
-Its behaviour may be summarized by a request-reply protocol.
-When Batsim needs a scheduling decision, the following events occur:
+Whenever an event which may require making decision occurs in Batsim in the simulation, the following steps occur:

-1. Batsim suspend the simulation
+1. Batsim suspends the simulation
-2. Batsim sends a request to the scheduler
+2. Batsim sends a request to the scheduler (telling it what happened on the platform)
 3. Batsim waits for a reply from the scheduler
-4. Batsim receives and reads the reply
+4. Batsim receives the reply
-5. Batsim resumes the simulation
+5. Batsim resumes the simulation, applying the decision which have been made

+ZeroMQ is used in both processes (Batsim uses a ZMQ REQ socket, the scheduler a ZMQ REP one).

 This protocol is used for synchronization purpose.
 Metadata associated to the jobs are shared via Redis, as described [here](data_storage_description.md)